pu2clr/SI4735/README.md

 * Try to follow what the Silicon Labs recommend;
 * Start building the minimum circuit and test it;
 * Use the minimum sketch to test the minimum circuit.
 The first three examples of this project (see  examples folder) can be used to test the minimum circuit;
-* Try not improvising the I2C bus connection.
+* Try not improvising the I²C bus connection.
 Start using a 3.3V MCU (Arduino Pro Mini 8MHz or DUE,  ESP32 or other 3.3V device) to connect with SI4735;
-* Start with a high pullup resistor to I2C bus and then reduce it until the best value.
-For example: start with 10K and try to reduce the value to 4,7K or 3,3K.
-Select the lowest resistor.
+* Some devices provide internal pull-up resistors that in some cases can be enabled or disabled.
+Also, the capacitance of the I²C bus is another variable that have be considered to select the right resistor values.
+However, that capacitance is not easy to be measured.
+For thise reasons, it can be a liitle dificult calculate the right resitor values at first.
+Tha said, start with a high pullup resistor to I²C bus and then reduce it until the best value.
+For example: start with 10K and try to reduce the value to 4,7K, 3,3K, 2.2L etc. Select the lowest resistor you can.
+* I²C bus devices are available in different speeds.
+If you are using an I²C display device, check if its speed is compatible with the Si47XX;
+* Using different voltage levels between I²C devices can be unsafe and can destroy parts connected on I²C bus, specially the Si47XX;
+* It is important to wire all your I²C devices on the same common ground.

 <BR>